informatica-unica/lip/toyparser/README.md

 | Error msg -> Error msg
 ```

-This is a common pattern in functional programming and it can be factorized into a higher-order function that takes a result, an anonymous function that transforms a value into a new result, and returns a brand new result.
+This is a common pattern in functional programming and it can be factored out into a higher-order function that takes a result, an anonymous function that transforms a value into a new result, and returns a brand new result.
 We've named this function `==>` (pronounced "bind") so that it can be used as a infix operator:

 ```ocaml
 let ( ==> ) res f =